jahnabiroy/jahnabiroy/README.md

 ### Hi there 👋

+I am an undergrad at IIT Delhi in the Department of Computer Science and Engineering.
+Apart from being on an active spree of learning about new ideas and technologies, you might find me unwinding with a cup of coffee and a piece of paper to scribble ideas or drawings, wherever the mind takes me.

+Other than the perennial overload of assignments and evaluations, I am always available for a good chat!

 <!--
 **jahnabiroy/jahnabiroy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.